ryanhugh/searchneu/README.md

 Search NEU is also published as a NPM module (here!)[https://www.npmjs.com/package/searchneu].
 This module includes all the scrapers behind Search NEU.

+# Bug Bounty

+If you find a security vulnerability on Search NEU I'll buy you a burrito from Qdoba 🌯🎉!
+Make sure to keep the vulnerability details secret when letting us know about it.
+A great way to let us know is to email us at hey@searchneu.com or to send Ryan a FB message at (m.me/ryanhughez)[m.me/ryanhughez].

 # Changelog